cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 ## Methodology

 ### Data set preparation
-The machine learning models are trained with the protein sequence data and the Protein-Protein interactions data.Below is the methodology followed for preparation of these data.
+The machine learning models were trained with the protein sequence data and the Protein-Protein interactions data.Below is the methodology followed for preparation of these data.

 #### Preparation of Sequence Data